Managing User Accounts

 Displays the application deployed in this workspace.
 The check box provisions the apps to this specific user.
 Complete Application Management documentation can be found here.
 Access to applications can also be granted from the App interface or to Security Groups.

 View/kill user processes

 Displays the processes currently running in that user’s session.
-Processes can be killed from this interface as well.
+Processes can be ended from this interface as well.